Steerable Vision-Language-Action Policies for Embodied Reasoning and Hierarchical Control: Steerable Vision-Language-Action Policies

 \subsection{Styles of Steering Commands}

-To obtain VLAs that can exhibit diverse behavior when instructed with a wide range of abstractions, we train on a diverse mix of different \name{command styles}, satisfying several desiderata: commands should be (1) \textit{versatile} for inducing a range of generalizable behaviors for solving novel tasks; (2) \textit{conducive} to being issued by human operators, high-level reasoners, and in-context learning VLMs; and (3) \textit{scalable} for synthetic labeling -- i.e., they can be automatically generated using foundation models from robot trajectories.
-The categories of steering commands that we train on are as follows.
-See \cref{fig:teaser} and \cref{app-sec:generating-for-bridge} for more examples.
+To obtain VLAs that can exhibit diverse behavior when instructed with a wide range of abstractions, we train on a diverse mix of different \name{steering command styles}, satisfying several desiderata: commands should be (1) \textit{versatile} for inducing a range of generalizable behaviors for solving novel tasks; (2) \textit{conducive} to being issued by human operators, high-level reasoners, and in-context learning VLMs; and (3) \textit{scalable} for synthetic labeling -- i.e., they can be automatically generated from robot trajectories by using foundation models.
+The categories of steering commands that we train on are as follows (see \cref{fig:teaser} and \cref{app-sec:generating-for-bridge} for more examples):

-\begin{enumerate}[leftmargin=*] \item \name{Task-level}: The default labels used for training VLAs.
+\begin{enumerate}[leftmargin=*] \item \name{Tasks}: The default labels used for training VLAs.
 They allow Steerable Policies to also solve tasks that standard VLAs can.
-E.g., \robotcmd{put the carrot in the pot}. \item \name{Subtask-level}: These help compose existing semantic skills for novel tasks.
+E.g., \robotcmd{put the carrot in the pot}. \item \name{Subtasks}: These help compose existing semantic skills for novel tasks.
 E.g., \robotcmd{reach for the carrot}. \item \name{Atomic motions}: These let the VLA follow granular movements in language, without referencing the semantic contents of the scene.
 E.g., \robotcmd{move left} or \robotcmd{open gripper}. \item \name{Gripper traces}: These provide a list of pixels for the gripper to follow.
 E.g., \robotcmd{move from $[x_1, y_1]$ to $[x_2, y_2]$}. \item \name{Points}: These indicate positions of objects or locations of interest.
 E.g., \robotcmd{lift above <pot position>} or \robotcmd{grasp at <carrot position>}.
-This is subtly distinct from gripper trace commands, as pointing does \textit{not} necessarily indicate the exact pixels the gripper must move to, merely visual positions relevant to the task. \item \name{Combination}: Hybrids of these styles.
-E.g., \robotcmd{move left from $[x, y]$ to the carrot at <carrot position>}. \end{enumerate} The last three styles can reference 2D visual pixel coordinates, which VLMs can easily specify~\citep{Deitke24-molmo-pixmo, GRT25-geminirobotics}.
-They also allow fine-grained steering when language is insufficient: e.g., the policy might fail to pick up some out-of-distribution object specified by name, but would succeed if told to \robotcmd{pick up the object at $[x, y]$}.
-Likewise, if there are multiple of instances an object (making language underspecified), the policy can determine the correct one to interact with from a pointing command.
+This is subtly distinct from gripper trace commands, as pointing does \textit{not} necessarily indicate the exact pixels the gripper must move to, merely visual positions relevant to the task. \item \name{Combinations}: Hybrids of these styles.
+E.g., \robotcmd{move left from $[x, y]$ to the carrot at <carrot position>}. \end{enumerate}